danieljanderson/danieljanderson/README.md

 # :desktop_computer: Daniel Anderson

-I am passionate about Software Development.
-It allows me to combine my love for figuring out how things work with my love of learning.

-I am a unit testing enthusiast.
-I recently migrated from Mocha to Jest
+I am passionate about software development.
+I am a big advocate for unit tests.
+My out-of-the-box thinking allows me to come up with creative solutions that not only saved a company over $100,000 but improved the quality of life for the customer retention team.

 ## 🔗 Links